magento/architecture/README.md

 New documents are processed through PRs targeting `master` branch.
 As a result, all documents that are present in the repository are the ones that have been approved.
 All closed (not merged) PRs represent declined documents.
-All open PRs represent open/abandoned PRs.
+All open PRs represent open/abandoned documents.
 Abandoned PRs may be closed as irrelevant.

 ## The Workflow